aslishah/i.stylo/README.md

 # i.stylo

-OpenITI Instantiation with texts split into 300w chunks, renamed and formatted for use with `stylo`.
+OpenITI Instantiation with texts pre-processed for use with R-package `stylo` (see, Eder et al., 2016):

+- files renamed to the pattern `author_book`.
+- all non-Arabic characters are removed.
+- orthography kept as is.

+## Bibliography

+**Eder, M., Rybicki, J. and Kestemont, M. (2016)**.
+Stylometry with R: A Package for Computational Text Analysis. *The R Journal*, 8(1): 107–121.